OrbisInvestments/azure-pipelines-custom-tasks/README.md

 ### Motivation

 For different Azure Pipelines that build from the same Git repository the Azure Pipelines Agent will create a separate clone for each pipeline.
 For large repositories with many pipelines this can result in significant disk usage on the agent servers.
-More details here microsoft/azure-pipelines-agent/1506
+More details are in this issue here: [microsoft/azure-pipelines-agent/1506](https://github.com/microsoft/azure-pipelines-agent/issues/1506)